huBioinfo/CytoCommunity/README.md

 #### 1. Step0_Construct_KNNgraph.py

 Use step 0 to construct KNN gragh and prepare data for the following steps.
-Here comes the running procedure:

 ```
 (base) PS C:\Users\Lenovo> conda activate CytoCommunity